 Every packet has been blended from tea leaves harvested from the finest low, medium, and high grown tea plantations across the island of Sri Lanka.
 After harvesting, the tea leaves are left to wither in the sun to remove some of the moisture so they are easier to blend.
 The leaves are then fired with hot air to avoid the risk of oxidation and to help them release their natural flavor.

-Jasmine flowers in this tea are completely dry and contain no aroma and used because of health benefits of dried Jasmine flowers.
+Jasmine flowers in this tea are completely dry and contain no aroma and used because of the taste of dried Jasmine flowers.

 THE WATER TEMPERATURE

 - The golden rule about water temperature is never use boiling water on the tea, whatever kind of tea you are making.

 - Green Teas require water at 70°C and black teas require water at 85-90°C.